 All applicants will be expected to demonstrate:

 - appropriate qualifications and experience as a teacher of HSC students or first year tertiary students in the subject.
 In general, a minimum of three years recent experience teaching is considered necessary.
 In the case of secondary teachers, preference may be given to applicants who have taught the HSC course in the last three years.
 For all committee members, the maximum term is five consecutive years.
 The maximum term for Chief Examiners is six consecutive years

 - superior knowledge of the relevant HSC syllabus

 - the capacity to apply the NESA principles for the development of examinations and marking guidelines

 - the capacity to work in a team to deliver educational materials to specified deadlines.

 In addition, applicants for the Chief Examiner will be expected to demonstrate:

-- the capacity to provide leadership to the examination committee in the preparation of the examination and marking guidelines
+- the capacity to provide leadership to the exam committee in the preparation of the exam and marking guidelines

 - the ability to manage the work of the committee and meet deadlines

 - the capacity to engage effectively with the Supervisor of Marking and senior markers in the development and validation of the marking kit, and to oversee the testing and refining of marking guidelines during test and practice marking.